ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW1.md

 :::

 :::Note
-In the following three sections you will get prepared to calculate the coefficient of restitution, the maximum height of the bounce, and the percent energy loss in week 2 of this lab.
+In the following three sections you will prepare for the calculations of the coefficient of restitution, the maximum height of the bounce, and the percent energy loss, which you will perform in week 2 of this lab.
 :::